- Common Name

 - Genus Species

-- Egrets belong to the order Ciconiiformes along with herons, ibises, and storks.
-These birds are wading birds with generally long legs, necks, and bills, as well as short tails.
+- Egrets are wading birds, closely related to herons with generally long legs, necks, and bills, as well as short tails.
 Necks that can bend vertically but not laterally characterize them.
 The sixth neck vertebra is especially long, causing the familiar "S" shape to their necks.
 Herons and egrets have comb-like serrations on the edges of their middle claws, which help to preen feathers inaccessible by their bills.
 Many egret species can be identified by wispy, lace-like plumes (called aigrette feathers), which the males sport during the breeding season.
 Most are white in color.

 - Fishes, small snakes, amphibians, and invertebrates

 - Many egret species are widely distributed.
 Great egrets (Cas merdodius alba) are common through much of the United States, as well as Central and South America, Africa, Australia, Asia, and some parts of Europe.
 Once native only to Africa, cattle egrets (Bubulcus ibis) have been spotted in Florida since the 1950s.
 It is believed that they traveled across the Atlantic Ocean to South America in the 1930s and have recently made their way up to North America.

 - Varies by species